matiagimenez/design-patterns-explained/builder/README.md

 ## How to know if you can apply the pattern in your project?

-A **builder** is useful when you need to perform many steps to build an object.
-It is particularly helpful when the creation of a new object requires setting many parameters, and some (or all) of them are optional.
+A **builder** is useful when constructing an object requires multiple steps, especially when many parameters are involved, some of which may be optional.

-In such situations, the class constructor can become confusing, and having optional arguments makes it difficult to validate the resultant object's state.
-This can lead to the instantiation of an object with a combination of parameters that results in an invalid state.
+In such cases, using a class constructor can become confusing, as handling numerous optional arguments makes it harder to validate the object's state.
+This increases the risk of creating an instance with an invalid combination of parameters.

-Using a builder allows you to receive each initialization parameter step by step and then return the fully constructed object at once.
-The main disadvantage of this solution is that you will need a concrete builder implementation for each combination of parameters, but this ensures consistent object representation.
+The builder pattern addresses this by allowing parameters to be set step by step before returning a fully constructed object.
+While this approach requires a *concrete builder* implementation for each parameter combination, it ensures a consistent and valid object representation.

+Another advantage of builders is handling complex object initialization, where method calls must follow a specific sequence and intermediate objects need to be generated.
+Attempting to manage this within a constructor can be a real pain, and relying on a separate initialization method that one must remember to call is error-prone.
+Delegating construction to a **builder** simplifies this process by ensuring the object transitions through the necessary states in a controlled manner.

 ## Key components